 - prevent social or professional embarrassment

-Unfortunately, the Enabler’s actions do more harm than good.
+Unfortunately, the Enabler’s actions do more harm than good and contribute to family dysfunction.
 Even though the Enabler is only trying to help, his or her interference only perpetuates the addict’s problem rather than offering any kind of solution to it.
 Additionally, the stress on the Enabler puts his or her own long-term mental and emotional health at risk.

-The Scapegoat in the household takes on the blame for the rest of the family’s problems.
+The Scapegoat in the household causes family dysfunction by taking on the blame for the rest of the family’s problems.
 The person in this role perceivably creates issues that turn attention away from the addicted family member.
 Whether the Scapegoat’s protection of the addict is purposeful or not, (s)he almost always takes the brunt of the family’s collective anger and resentment.

 Most of the time, the role of the Scapegoat is taken on by a child in the family— usually a middle child.
 However, the Scapegoat can also be an adult, like an uncle, aunt or cousin of the addict.
 The Scapegoat’s behaviors typically include: